Technological University of the Shannon: Midlands Midwest: Application and approval

 On 23 November 2020, the AIT-LIT Consortium announced that the joint Limerick-Athlone IT application for technological university (TU) status had been submitted for approval.

 The government approval was officially announced by Minister for Further and Higher Education, Research, Innovation and Science, Simon Harris in May 2021, making it the third technological university to be established in Ireland.
 On 31 August 2021, it was announced that outgoing LIT president Vincent Cunnane would be appointed as the new technological university's first president.

 Operations

 The governing body of Technological University of the Shannon: Midlands Midwest was established to govern the university.
 The body is chaired by Josephine Feehily, while Vincent Cunnane serves as president.
 Currently, there is a population of 14,000 students and 1,200 staff members under the university.
-Campuses where the Athlone Institute of Technology is are now referred to as TUS: Midlands, while campuses where the Limerick Institute of Technology is are referred to as TUS: Midwest.

 The governing body's inaugural meeting took place in April 2022 at the midlands campus in Athlone.

+Research

+Research activity is concentrated in a number of institutes and centres.
+The institutes include: